 Our law firm is one of the few in the nation that routinely handles complex cases involving defective products and infections.
 We have helped a number of families with cases involving listeriosis, a severe infection caused by food contaminated with bacteria called Listeria monocytogenes.
 When a pregnant mother ingests tainted food, she can lose the baby, and if the baby survives, he or she is often born prematurely.
 Our job is to find out how the food got contaminated and why it was sold to the public, and then to hold all responsible companies accountable.

-Attorney Fred Pritzker is our lead lawyer for our cases involving medical malpractice (mistake made by doctor, nurse or other hospital staff).
+Eric Hageman leads our team of medical malpractice (mistake made by doctor, nurse or other hospital staff) lawyers.

 Compensation for Birth Injury